shanilpanara/origamiUROP/README.md

 - Generate a polygon, given its verticies, where every edge is individually accessible
 - Write the polygon to `.STL` and `.PLY` file formats
-- Create an oxDNA system with tools to control the length, sequence, base-pairs/nucleotides per \\(2 \pi\\) turn and more.
+- Create an oxDNA system with tools to control the length, sequence, base-pairs/nucleotides per 2π turn and more.
 - Write the oxDNA system to `.conf` and `.top` formats

 ### 📆 Upcoming